Hand in Hand braves ‘insecurity, hazardous weather’ to transform lives: report

 The report also made a number of recommendations for improving future projects.
 Chief among them was providing more training to members who choose vocational skills – tailoring, say – that require greater amounts of technical skill.
 It also recommended studying gender in a given area before starting any new project in order to ensure women are optimally supported.

 Responding to the recommendations, our team in Afghanistan has committed to adapting future training courses to best meet members’ needs.
-Gender assessments will also be undertaken with local and international research partners at the beginning of each project, with the results informing the content of our training.
+Detailed assessments will also be undertaken with local and international research partners at the beginning of each project, with the results informing the content of our training.